wp-plugins/bepro-listings/readme.txt

 	13. Booking (New) - Setup your availability and allow users to schedule time.
 Perfect for real estate, vehicle, hotel, and other niche sites
 	14. Business Directory (New) - Use our business and staff focused listing templates with alphabetic filter.
 Typical phone book type layout.
 	15. Vehicles (New) - Lists cars, boats, trucks, planes, and other automobiles with their details
-	16. Reviews(New) - Uses can leave and search by star ratings
+	16. Reviews(New) - Users can leave and search by star ratings
+	17. Origami (New) - Run multiple directories on the same domain like a true classifieds website

 = THEMES =